Documentation

 Adding providers

-Add provider dialog with name, specialty, and bio fields
+Invite provider dialog with full name and email fields

 Setting availability

-After creating a provider, click Set Availability to define their weekly schedule.
+Open a provider card and click Edit Schedule to define their weekly availability.
 Genkō uses this to show only bookable slots when creating appointments or in the patient portal.

 How it works: